-Refugee status is recognised with no time limitation on the status therefore the positive decision granting the refugee status to the individual serves as permanent residence permit.
+Refugee status is recognised with no time limitation on the status, therefore the positive decision granting the refugee status to the individual serves as a permanent residence permit.
 Subsidiary protection status is recognised for a limited period of time with the possibility of extension.
 Usually the period ranges from one to five years.
-Beneficiaries with subsidiary protection are therefore issued a temporary residence permit with the duration of the status.201 Only 3 persons were granted subsidiary protection in 2018.
+Beneficiaries with subsidiary protection are therefore issued a temporary residence permit with the duration of the status.
+Only four persons were granted subsidiary protection in 2019.